-SSGL3 The curriculum for the double degrees of BSocSc(Govt&Laws) and LLB shall normally require ten semesters of full-time study, extending over not fewer than five academic years, and shall include any assessment to be held during and/or at the end of each semester.
+SSGL3 The curriculum for the double degree of BSocSc(Govt&Laws) and LLB shall normally require ten semesters of full-time study, extending over not fewer than five academic years, and shall include any assessment to be held during and/or at the end of each semester.
 Candidates shall not in any case be permitted to extend their studies beyond the maximum period of registration of eight academic years.

-SSGL4 Students who opt not to proceed to the LLB programme before the end of the second semester of the Second Year should from the next semester on refer to and comply with the
+SSGL4 Students who opt not to proceed to the LLB programme before the end of the second semester of the Second Year should from the next semester on refer to and comply with the Regulations for the Degree of Bachelor of Social Sciences (Government and Laws) for students admitted to the BSocSc(Govt&Laws) 4-year '2012 curriculum' in the academic year 2016-17 and thereafter.